Skip to main content

 Meanwhile, according to The Guardian's reporting on the Carbon Majors Report, a 2017 analysis found that just 100 companies produced 71 percent of global industrial emissions.1 BP was among them.

 The plastics industry pulled the same move fifty years earlier.
 When disposable packaging started creating visible waste problems in the 1950s, the industry created Keep America Beautiful.
 The "crying Indian" ad.
 The "Don't be a litterbug" campaign.
-A seventy-year project to make waste feel like a personal moral failing rather than a production system that was designed, from the beginning, to externalize its costs.
+A seventy-year project to make waste feel like a personal moral failing rather than a production system that externalized its costs from the outset.

 Internal industry research, later revealed by PBS Frontline and NPR investigations, showed that large-scale plastics recycling was "neither technically feasible nor economically viable."
-They knew it wouldn't work.
+They had the data showing it wouldn't work.
 They promoted it anyway.
 Because if you're busy feeling guilty about which bin to use, you're not asking why everything comes wrapped in plastic in the first place.

 This is the pattern.
 Not companies adapting to consumer demand, but companies constructing consumer responsibility to avoid corporate accountability.